SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

 ### [ChessFeasibilityFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/ChessFeasibilityFunction.java):
 This function evaluates the feasibility of a solution.
 In the case of the NQueen problem it may or may not have sense to talk about feasibility.
-We decided to give it the mission of ensuring that The N Queens are placed in different rows a nd columns
+We decided to give it the mission of ensuring that The N Queens are placed in different rows and columns

 ### [ChessObjectiveFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/ChessObjectiveFunction.java):